Looking for the healthiest cooking pans? Worried about safe cookware?

 Think about it, you want to cook with your pots and pans, but you don’t want to eat them!

-And frankly, most modern cookware leaches toxins right into the food we’re eating.
-So that’s not just an omelet you’re tasting–you could be munching on some not so nourishing aluminum or fluorocarbons.
+And unfortunately, most modern cookware leaches toxins right into the food we’re eating.
+So that’s not just an omelet you’re tasting–you could be munching on some not so nourishing aluminum (yuck, right?).
+The leaching issue is a big one, believe me.

 The topic of safe cookware is somewhat controversial.